Conservation Success Index

 Using GIS and Professional Input to Determine Watershed Priorities for Conservation and Protection

-The CSI tool was originally developed by Trout Unlimited (TU) in the United States in order to be more strategic and effective in their conservation efforts of native salmonids.
-Based on population distribution and conditions, habitat conditions, and vulnerability to future threats, this GIS-based approach was a unique tool in modeling potential conservation success.
-In partnership with TU, Trout Unlimited Canada is actively developing the CSI in Canada to model the status and trends of Brook Trout and support the conservation of this species within the Credit River watershed in Ontario, Canada.
+The CSI was originally developed by Trout Unlimited (TU) in the United States in order to be more strategic and effective in their conservation efforts of native salmonids.
+Based on population distribution and conditions, habitat conditions and vulnerability to future threats, this GIS-based approach was a unique tool in modeling conservation priorities.
+In partnership with TU and the Ontario Ministry of Natural Resource and Forest (OMNRF), Trout Unlimited Canada have actively been developing the CSI and determining watershed priorities for Southern Ontario.